Written by Nikolina Šajn (3rd edition),

-High prices and the inconvenience of cross-border parcel delivery have been

-	identified as being among the main obstacles to a bigger uptake of

-	e-commerce among European consumers and retailers.
-Research shows that

-	current cross-border parcel delivery prices charged by universal service

-	providers can be almost five times higher than domestic parcel delivery
+High prices and the inconvenience of cross-border parcel delivery have been identified as being among the main obstacles to a bigger uptake of e-commerce among European consumers and retailers.
+Research shows that current cross-border parcel delivery prices charged by universal service providers can be almost five times higher than domestic parcel delivery prices.

-	prices.

-	To remedy the situation, the European Commission presented a legislative

-	proposal on cross-border parcel delivery services as part of its May 2016

-	e-commerce package.
-The proposal is set to increase the transparency of

-	cross-border parcel delivery prices and improve regulatory oversight.
+To remedy the situation, the European Commission presented a legislative proposal on cross-border parcel delivery services as part of its May 2016 e-commerce package.
+The proposal’s aim was to contribute to a decrease in delivery prices through increased price transparency and improved regulatory oversight.

-	See also our Initial Appraisal of a European Commission Impact Assessment on
+See also our Initial Appraisal of a European Commission Impact Assessment on the topic

-	the topic

 |Proposal for a regulation of the European Parliament and of the Council on cross-border parcel delivery services|

 Pavel Telička (ALDE, Czech Republic)

 Ordinary legislative procedure (COD) (Parliament and Council on equal footing – formerly ‘co-decision’)

 |Next steps expected:||First-reading vote in plenary|